Opensource-IIITH/Discord-CAS/README.md

 ## Privacy policy

 When a user authenticates with our web portal, we store their following
+information:
+  1. Full Name
+  1. Email
-information: 1.
-Full Name 2.
-Email 3.
-Roll number 4.
-DiscordID.
-1,2,3 are
+  1. Roll number
+  1. DiscordID.

-obtained from CAS, and 4 is obtained from Discord.
-All these are obtained after user gives consent through authentication.
+1,2,3 are obtained from CAS, and 4 is obtained from Discord OAuth.

 This data is used strictly for authentication only, and not visible publicly.
 It is only visible to the server host.